TurnipGuy30/Tetris-99/docs/Intermediate.md

 (Press `A` when the piece is lowered to rotate clockwise)

-Notice that the bottom two lines are filled, except where the T-Mino will go.
+Notice that the bottom two lines are filled, except where the `T`-Mino will go.

 ---